-This year will be my family’s 6th year to attend the epic country music festival, CMA Fest, in Nashville, Tennessee.
+My family has attended CMA Fest in Nashville, Tennessee for 7 years.
 I wanted to publish this article so that others will know what to expect and can take advantage of everything that CMA Fest has to offer.

 What Is CMA Fest?

-The CMA Music Festival is a 4 day summer event in downtown Nashville, Tennessee, that offers day and night entertainment for all things relevant in the country music world.
-Hundreds of artists will perform live at multiple venues and some may even be around for meet and greets, autograph sessions, and photo opportunities.
-This year, CMA Fest is taking place June 9th-12th.
-More than a hundred thousand country music fans will be roaming the streets of Nashville in their quest to lap up as many activities as possible.
+The CMA Music Festival is a 4-day summer event in Nashville, Tennessee that offers day and night entertainment for all things relevant in the country music world.
+Hundreds of artists perform live at venues across downtown and some may even be around for meet and greets, autograph sessions, and photo opportunities.
+More than a hundred thousand country music fans roam the streets of Nashville during CMA Fest to lap up as many activities as possible.